TiesSchalij/HeurImprovement_Code/README.md

   In case Gurobi is unavailable, in line 52 of `performanceEstimation.m` change
   `sCopy.GurobiSolve` to `sCopy.BPsolve`.
 This uses the Matlab built-in `intlinprog` instead.

-The file prints summarizing statistics after it is finished.
+The file prints a summary of results after it is finished.
 The final three lines are only valid if five policies are tested at once, like in section 5.4.2.
 Simply comment these out if this is not relevant.
 The trained policies for the Pisinger generators are given in the folder `policies`.
 The data used to obtain the results in the paper are given in the folder `testingData`.